 +1 415 436 9333 x 173

-Jamie is a Frank Stanton Legal Fellow at the Electronic Frontier Foundation, where she is part of the civil liberties team.
+Jamie is a staff attorney at the Electronic Frontier Foundation, where she is part of the civil liberties team.
 Jamie focuses on the First and Fourth Amendment implications of new technologies.
+Jamie joined EFF in 2014 as a Frank Stanton Legal Fellow.
 Prior to joining EFF, Jamie clerked for Judge Saundra Brown Armstrong in the Northern District of California.
 Before her clerkship, she was a litigation associate at Paul Hastings LLP and an attorney law clerk at the Alameda County Public Defender.
 Jamie has a J.D. from the University of California, Berkeley School of Law (Boalt Hall) and a B.A. in journalism from the University of Wisconsin, Madison.
 In her free time, she enjoys being outdoors and collecting cool rocks.

 Leez, a second-person narrative.
 You find pleasure in freely-modifiable and redistributable things.
 While writing your college thesis on the free and open-source software movements, you rebuilt Continuing Education's course-management servers with free and open-source software.
 You are a social justice advocate that specializes in vehemently arguing why worker-run factories are so rad.
 Lately you also find pleasure in the ancient art of seafaring, the modern art of flash mobs, and trying to make music emerge from your electronic keyboard.